apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 to a space supported by random variables (tile size, etc.), making it possible for developers to describe the design space with meta schedule APIs.

-We can extend the matmul example above to cover all possible tilings using these sampling
+The matmul example above is extended to cover all possible tilings using these sampling
 instructions:

 ```python